 1. Moneyfulness is unknown

-Yes, moneyfulness is new, but the concept of money is very old and the concept of mindfulness is based on the Buddhist traditions, which goes back for a long time.
-In the western world mindfulness started in the 1970s.
-Mindfulness is evidence based, so no worries there.
-Moneyfulness is a combination of two long existing and trustworthy concepts.
+Yes, moneyfulness is new, but the concept of money is very old and the concept of mindfulness is based on Buddhist traditions, which go back for a long time.
+In the western world, mindfulness started in the 1970s.
+Mindfulness is evidence-based, so no worries there.
+Moneyfulness is a combination of two long-existing and trustworthy concepts.
 Both elements are well known but money beats mindfulness.

 Because it’s a new and rare combination it will attract people.
 The brand name Moneyfulness® sounds so logical, even without ever touching mindfulness.
 Being mindful about your money is so easy to understand what it’s all about.

 People with mindfulness knowledge will be curious about this new concept as well because money stress is not a topic within the current mindfulness programs.
 The existence of money stress is often denied by mindfulness coaches.

 As you know, Mindfulness hit the #1 position on Amazon!

 As a speaker about Moneyfulness I have to admit, I’m not that experienced which is logical because I’m just beginning.
 As a speaker about finance for self-employed and small business owners, I do have a lot of experience.
 Twice there was a crowd of almost a hundred people, but usually, it fluctuates between ten and thirty.